ding-lab/HotspotFilter/README.md

 * Retain VCF_A variants within BED
 * Retain VCF_B variants outside of BED

+Optionally, excludes variants where FILTER field is not "PASS" or "."

 Care is taken to retain header information.

+IMAGE="mwyczalkowski/hotspot_filter:20200608"

 ## Details